mitchdatka/Auto-RITA/README.md

 * Docker container may not be running and initialized before program continues with execution.
 ** Docker is launched in background
 ** Program currently waits 30 sec before proceeding

+* RITA path must be included as a source in .bashrc